Your kitten will be fully weaned when you collect them.

 They will need to have 2 meat feeds a day, one in the morning and one in the evening.
 I feed my cats and kittens a raw meat diet and I strongly recommend you continue this, as there is nothing better for them than a natural diet.

-You will receive a free pack of kitten meat when you collect your kitten, which I have been feeding them mixed with another raw meat and a bit of water.
-I use a brand called ‘Nutriment’ and the beef flavour is their favourite.
-It is sold in frozen packs and is available from some pet shops, so you can check online for a local stockist.
+I am feeding them Kitten Weaning Paste made by 'Natural Instinct' mixed with another meat; Cat Beef by ‘Nutriment’.
+I mix in a little warm water to make it easier to eat.
+These meats are both sold in frozen packs and are available from some pet shops, so you can check online for a local stockist.
 There are other good brands of raw meat if you are unable to find the Nutriment.

 Once they reach 6 months if you wish you can stop the meat feeds and just feed the biscuit dry food, although I don’t recommend this.
 I feel it is best to keep them on a raw diet if possible.